Free

 - 96 week duration

-In this lesson, I will teach you how to express the position.
+In this lesson, I will teach you how to express the position of something in Japanese.

 上=top,下=bottom,前=front,後ろ=back,右=right,左=left |